Immigration Psychological Evaluations

 -

-A: An immigration evaluation is critical for demonstrating the emotional and psychological factors that may impact an individual's need for asylum, an extreme hardship waiver, or another type of immigration petition.
+An immigration evaluation is critical for demonstrating the emotional and psychological factors that may impact an individual's need for asylum, an extreme hardship waiver, or another type of immigration petition.

 -

-A: For many immigration applications, a psychological evaluation can support your case.
+For many immigration applications, a psychological evaluation can support your case.
 This evaluation provides a clear portrayal of your story and describes the hardship you have already faced or expect to face in the future due to deportation.
 If you have suffered any psychological or physical abuse, it is valuable to have the mental impact of this abuse well documented.

 -